tier4/caret_doc/docs/configuration/inter_node_data_path.md

 ### Path combining

 `Architecture.combine_path()` combines two paths which are found by `Architecture.search_paths()`.
 By searching short paths and combining them repeatedly, you can get a target path.
-It is sometimes more efficient than searching a longer path directly.
+It is sometimes more efficient than searching a longer path directly according to "divide-and-conquer" method.

 Usage of `Architecture.combine_path()` is as following.